Last modified: 5 October 2022

 Natel Formation 4a (nAnt4a): Felsic to Intermediate Lapilli and Block Tuff

-Unit nAnt5 consists of basalt and andesite with a few horizons of felsic to intermediate tuff and gabbro.
-According to Labbé and Grant (1998), this unit probably represents a more differentiated horizon of the Natel Formation volcanic sequence.
-Rocks mapped in the Aupapiskach Lake area (sheet 33B04) are generally schistose, hence primary structures are obliterated and it is difficult to differentiate between lithologies (Labbé and Grant, 1998).
-To the southeast of Village Lakes (sheet 33B03), the unit consists of aphanitic and equigranular andesitic lava horizons (Moukhsil and Doucet, 1999).
-Andesite has a tholeiitic affinity (magnesian tholeiite and ferrotholeiite; Boily and Moukhsil, 2003).
+Unit nAnt5 consists of basalt and andesite with a few layers of felsic to intermediate tuff and gabbro.
+According to Labbé and Grant (1998), this unit probably represents a more differentiated layer of the Natel Formation volcanic sequence.
+The rocks mapped in the Aupapiskach Lake area (sheet 33B04) are generally schistose, so that primary structures are obliterated and it is difficult to differentiate between lithologies (Labbé and Grant, 1998).
+To the SE of the Village lakes (sheet 33B03), the unit consists of aphanitic and equigranular andesitic lava layers (Moukhsil and Doucet, 1999).
+The andesites have a tholeiitic affinity (magnesian tholeiites and ferrotholeiites; Boily and Moukhsil, 2003).
 These rocks are composed of subhedral actinolite (50%), polygonal quartz (25%), slightly to non-sericitized plagioclase (20%) and opaque minerals (5%).
 The rock has a foliation marked by the alignment of actinolite crystals (Moukhsil and Doucet, 1999).

 Unit nAnt6 is the summital part of the Natel Formation.
-It consists mainly of rhyolite and felsic to intermediate tuffs as massive volcanic horizons of varying thickness and extent.
-South of Aupapiskach Lake (sheet 33B04), it is represented by a thick and continuous horizon of felsic ash and lapilli tuff within unit nAnt5.
+It consists mainly of rhyolite and felsic to intermediate tuffs as massive volcanic layers of variable thickness and extent (Moukhsil, 2000; Côté-Roberge et al., 2021).
+South of Aupapiskach Lake (sheet 33B04), it is represented by a thick and continuous layer of felsic ash and lapilli tuff within unit nAnt5.
 These tuffs are similar to those observed in unit nAnt5.
 In the Brendan Lake area (sheet 33B04), the unit consists of tuff and a massive and very siliceous rhyolite.
 This rhyolite forms a small hill ~3 km west of Brendan Lake (Labbé and Grant, 1998).
-Rhyolite and tuff are variously chloritized, sericitized and silicified (Moukhsil, 2000).
-In the Béryl Lake area, thin felsic tuff horizons were described by Franconi (1983).
-These rocks are light grey to bluish grey in fresh exposure and fine to very fine grained.
-They are composed of light grey to dark grey centimetric fragments, stretched and flattened parallel to schistosity, in a light coloured, flattened and finely banded matrix.
+The rhyolite and tuff are variably chloritized, sericitized and silicified (Moukhsil, 2000).
+East of Beryl Lake (33B02), thin layers of lapilli tuff and crystal tuff of dacitic composition are present within strips of unit nAnt1.
+These rocks are grey-beige, finely to very finely grained and well foliated, in places banded.
+They consist of 30-60% quartz, 30-60% feldspar and 5-25% biotite.
+Hornblende, muscovite, garnet, epidote and pyrite complete the composition of these rocks.
+They are slightly sericitized, locally epidotitized and chloritized (Côté-Roberge et al., 2021).
+In the same area, Franconi (1983) also describes thin layers of felsic tuff with light and dark grey centimetric fragments, stretched and flattened parallel to the schistosity, in a light-coloured, aphanitic and finely banded matrix.

-Rhyolites of the Natel Formation are of calc-alkaline affinity (Labbé and Grant, 1998; Moukhsil and Doucet, 1999).
-According to Moukhsil and Doucet (1999), rhyolite horizons probably represent repetitive flows within basaltic flows in an underwater environment.
+The rhyolites of the Natel Formation are of calc-alkaline affinity (Labbé and Grant, 1998; Moukhsil and Doucet, 1999).
+According to Moukhsil and Doucet (1999), the rhyolite layers probably represent repetitive flows within basaltic flows in an underwater environment.

-Sparse outcrops of oxide iron formations are observed north of Brendan Lake.
-West of the same lake, there are also some thin wacke and conglomerate horizons (Labbé and Grant, 1998).
-According to Eakins et al. (1968), rhyolite horizons are locally accompanied by graphitic schist as well as thin layers of garnet-bearing chlorite schist.
+Sparse outcrops of oxide facies iron formations are observed north of Brendan Lake.
+West of the same lake, there are also some thin wacke and conglomerate layers (Labbé and Grant, 1998).
+According to Eakins et al. (1968), the rhyolite layers are locally accompanied by graphitic schist as well as thin layers of garnet-bearing chlorite schist.

-A rhyolite sample from unit nAnt6 yielded an age of 2739 ±5 Ma (Moukhsil, 2000).
-This rhyolite crystallization age places the Natel Formation in the second volcanic cycle of the LEGB, aged between 2739 and 2720 Ma (Moukhsil et al., 2003).
-According to Moukhsil (2000), the age of felsic volcanism in the Middle Eastmain area (unit nAnt6 rhyolite) coincides with the end of the first volcanic cycle (2730-2740 Ma) recognized by Gauthier and Larocque (1998) in the La Grande River area.
+Isotopic dating of a rhyolite sample from unit nAnt6 collected at outcrop 1997-JY-224 yielded an age of 2739 ±5 Ma (Moukhsil, 2000).
+This rhyolite crystallization age places the Natel Formation in the second volcanic cycle of the MLEGB, aged between 2739 and 2720 Ma (Moukhsil et al., 2003).
+According to Moukhsil (2000), the age of felsic volcanism in the Moyenne-Eastmain area (unit nAnt6 rhyolite) coincides with the end of the first volcanic cycle (2730-2740 Ma) recognized by Gauthier and Larocque (1998) in the La Grande River area.

 Does not apply.